8:00 a.m. - 6:00 p.m. Monday - Friday (During Fall and Spring Semesters)

 - Your insurance cards

 - Payment in the form of a credit/debit card or UHS/UKHC will bill your private/commercial insurance for services.
-(The Health Fee only covers your visit; therefore if you get a prescription or need an appliance, such as crutches, you will be expected to pay or it can be billed to insurance).
+(The Health Fee only covers your office visit.
+If you get a prescription or need an appliance such as crutches, you will be expected to pay or it can be billed to insurance).
 Please be aware you will be expected to pay for anything not covered by your health insurance

 - Outside records if you are following up here for something that was initially treated elsewhere